nestjs/axios/README.md

 ## Description

 [Axios](https://www.npmjs.com/package/axios) module for [Nest](https://github.com/nestjs/nest) originally published as part of the `@nestjs/common` package.
-This package is a drop-in replacement for deprecated `HttpModule`.
+This package is a drop-in replacement for the deprecated (and eventually removed) `HttpModule`.

 ## Installation